deadnme/Twitch-Emote-No-Restart/README.md

    *(Note: If you are using the Tampermonkey extension in a Chrome-based browser, follow [these instructions](https://www.tampermonkey.net/faq.php#Q209) to enable Developer Mode.)*

-2. Install this script by visiting Greasy Fork: `[link to your script]`
+2. Install this script by visiting Greasy Fork: `(https://greasyfork.org/en/scripts/595615-twitch-emote-no-restart)`

 ### Manual Installation